markcheeky/slicetune/README.md

 ### Why slicetune layers instead of zeroing-out majority of `.grads` in optimizer before `optimizer.step()`?
-Becase optimizing just the tuners is requires less memory.
+Becase optimizing just the tuners inside slicetune layers requires less memory.
 Let's say we have 1024x1024 linear layer and want to update just 256x256 parameters (around 6%).
 In zeroing-out method, optimizer saves the state for a each 1024x1024 weight matrix.
 With slicetune layers, the optimizer only saves the state for the small 256x256 matrix.

 ### TODO